Labels

 Lysol after the flu hits home

-While carrots, peanut butter and hamburgers
+While carrots, peanut butter, hamburgers

 Become treats saved for birthdays